Pediatric and Adolescent Task Force

 ABOUT THE TASK FORCE

 The Pediatric-Adolescent Task Force is comprised of multiple disciplines collaborating to improve the lives of youth with TBI.
 We currently sponsor the Mark Ylvisaker Memorial Pediatric Brain Injury Symposium, a symposium held annually at the ACRM conference.
-This year Dr. Shari Wade will be speaking on the topic of the family in pediatric TBI.

 The Task Force welcomes new members who are interested in pediatric brain injury.